UK Mortgages for Expats in Spain

 Key considerations when remortgaging are:

-• Releasing Equity: If sufficient equity has been built up in a property, then you seek to remortgage to release some equity from the property and increase the size of the mortgage loan.
+• Releasing Equity: If sufficient equity has been built up in a property, you can seek to remortgage to release some equity and increase the size of the mortgage loan.
 Funds released can be used for purposes such as debt consolidation and providing funding for personal use.

 • Rate Comparison: Evaluating the latest mortgage options in the market to decide on potential savings and the viability of switching lenders.